tymiles003/datacollect/README.md

 ======
 [![Build Status](https://travis-ci.org/nap2000/fieldTask2.svg)](https://travis-ci.org/nap2000/fieldTask2)

-This repository contains the latest version of fieldTask ported to Android Studio

 fieldTask is an Android client for Smap Server that extends [odkCollect](http://opendatakit.org/use/collect/) with Task Management functionality.
 It depends on a modified version of odkCollect referenced as a library.